parantushah/parantushah/README.md

 Here are some ideas to get you started:

+I am an Associate Director of Data Science at the EMD Serono R&D Institute Inc which is a biopharma business of Merck KGaA.
+I work to impact Drug Discovery and Development pipeline with the help of AI/ML, statistics and biology.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...